The ALICE experiment: a journey through QCD: Introduction

 A specific class of hard probes, heavy quarks, gives access to several QGP features that can be accessed via differential measurements of $R_{\rm AA}$ and $v_n$.
 A key difference is that the corresponding hadrons are associated with early-stage probes across their entire \pt range.
 D mesons, which carry the vast majority of the charm quarks produced, can be investigated differentially as function of \pt via measurements of $v_n$ and \RAA.
 Measurements of $v_n$ at low-\pt are sensitive to degree to which heavy quarks take part in the collective expansion of the QGP and approach thermalisation.
 Measurements of \RAA at high-\pt provide insights on the energy loss processes of heavy quarks, which maybe smaller than for light quarks or gluons, due to the dead cone effect~\cite{Dokshitzer:2001zm}.
 Measurements of quarkonia (e.g.\,\jpsi or \upsone) \RAA and $v_n$ are also carried out as a function of \pt.
 The \RAA studies allow the investigation of the aforementioned suppression and regeneration processes, with the latter expected to be dominant in the low-\pt region due to larger heavy quark multiplicity in that kinematic range.
 Anisotropic flow measurements give complementary information to those from open heavy flavours, with the observed effect not involving the contribution of the flow of light quarks.

-Electroweak probes e.g.\,photons, leptons or Z/W bosons provide another class of measurements.
-If they arise from hard processes in the initial stages, measurements of $R_{\rm AA}$ at high-\pt are expected to be unity, and any deviations from this reveal the influences of non-QGP processes that affect this measurement (these can be studied using other means that will be described in the next section).
+Electroweak probes, e.g.\,photons, leptons or Z/W bosons, provide another class of measurements.
+If they arise from hard processes in the initial stages, measurements of $R_{\rm AA}$ at high-\pt are expected to be unity, and any deviations from this reveal the influences of non-QGP processes that affect this measurement e.g.\,isospin effects or differences in nPDFs and PDFs.
 On the other hand, measurements of direct photon (i.e.\,not from hadron decays) spectra at low-\pt are expected to arise mainly from the softer processes in the QGP involving charged quarks, and their slope can be related to the temperature when they are created.
 Direct photons can also be produced from hadronic interactions, so that the observed yield is a convolution of their emission along the whole collision history.
 Since photons are produced in an expanding QGP medium, they will be blue-shifted, which has to be taken into account regarding their connection to the temperature of the QGP.